 I hope I have the opportunity to create more websites for this industry.
 Building this one was fun and challenging.

-If you need a new website or another online service, please use the client links below to visit some of the sites I have designed.
+If you need a new website or another online service, please use the links below to visit some of the client websites I have designed.
 I’ve been doing this long enough now that some of the sites I’ve designed and redesigned are offline due to retirement and other reasons.
 Many of them are also represented on my Portfolio page, where you can read my comments about the project.
 While I’m always happy to start from scratch when building new sites, any one of the sites below could be reproduced and updated with your own content to save on costs.

 ** E-Commerce examples

-*** Custom websites I’m exceptionally proud to have designed and/or customized.
+*** Custom websites I’m exceptionally proud to have created, redesigned, and/or customized.

 Web Design Client Website Links: